Read a brief overview of the milestones of Antonio Dattilo-Rubbo's life and a summary of his exhibitions.

 For Limited Release: the Best Paintings from the Manly Art Gallery & Museum Collection

-To name but a few artists in the show apart from Antonio Dattilo-Rubbo: his students Roy de Maistre, Grace Cossington Smith, Margaret Preston, Roland Wakelin and Donald Friend; and masters such as Tom Roberts, Ethel Carrick Fox, Emanuel Phillips Fox, Rah Fizelle, Norman Lindsay, Ralph Balson and Euan McLeod.
+Antonio Dattilo-Rubbo's students included artists Roy de Maistre, Grace Cossington Smith, Margaret Preston, Roland Wakelin and Donald Friend, and masters such as Tom Roberts, Ethel Carrick Fox, Emanuel Phillips Fox, Rah Fizelle, Norman Lindsay, Ralph Balson and Euan McLeod.

-Antonio Dattilo-Rubbo's work in the Archibald, Sulman and Wynne Prizes.
-Between 1924 and 1951, 27 paintings by Antonio Dattilo-Rubbo were exhibited in these prestigious art competitions, held annually by the Art Gallery of New South Wales since 1921.
+Between 1924 and 1951, 27 paintings by Antonio Dattilo-Rubbo were exhibited in the Archibald, Sulman and Wynne Prizes at the Art Gallery of New South Wales.
 His portraits were shown in 18 Archibald Prizes: in his first submission for 1924 he was represented three times, with a portrait of Mrs G.H.
 Taubman, a portrait of Nelson Illingworth and a self portrait.

 In the Wynne prize for landscape, his works were shown three times (twice for 1944, one for 1946), and in the Sulman Prize, his genre paintings were exhibited six times (twice in the prizes for 1940, twice in 1944, and in 1946 and 1950).